Tsiangana/Amazing_Calculator/CONTRIBUTING.md

-You are free to do anything
+You are free to do everything